-The Group classifies its financial assets, at initial recognition, as subsequently measured at amortized cost, FVOCI and FVPL.
+The Group classifies its financial assets, at initial recognition, as subsequently measured at amortized cost, fair value through other comprehensive income (FVOCI) and FVPL.
 The classification depends on the contractual cash flow characteristics of the financial assets and the business model of the Group for managing the financial assets.